metrico/qryn-docs/docs/telemetry/ingestion.md

 ![image](https://user-images.githubusercontent.com/1423657/196469086-3d85efd5-7ef9-4d42-a677-5591470b7cae.png ':size=200')

-[OTEL Collector](https://opentelemetry.io/docs/collector/) offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
+The [OTEL Collector]([https://opentelemetry.io/docs/collector/](https://github.com/metrico/otel-collector)) offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
 It removes the need to run, operate, and maintain multiple agents/collectors.

-This works with improved scalability and supports open-source observability data formats _(e.g. Jaeger, Prometheus, Fluent Bit, etc.)_ and allows aggregating and sending traces to **qryn** using the _Tempo API_
+This works with improved scalability and supports a large variety of open-source observability data formats _(e.g. Jaeger, Prometheus, Fluent Bit, etc.)_ and allows aggregating and sending traces to **qryn** using the _Tempo API_

-For native ingestion, we suggest using the [qryn opentelemetry distribution](https://github.com/metrico/otel-collector)
+For large scale ingestion, we suggest using the dedicated [qryn opentelemetry distribution](https://github.com/metrico/otel-collector) for ClickHouse.

 ### Examples